 Gardeners have always been inspired by different forms of fantasy.
 The Fantasy Collections explores different aspects of this theme; cultural, botanical, artistic and historical fantasy are all represented.

-Hamilton Gardens is proposing the creation of five new gardens within four years: from the Tudor Garden (which opened January 2015) to a Mansfield Garden recreating the famous fictional garden in Katherine Mansfield’s short story The Garden Party.
+Hamilton Gardens is proposing the creation of five new gardens within four years: from the Tudor Garden (opened January 2015) to a Mansfield Garden (opened November 2018) recreating the famous fictional garden in Katherine Mansfield’s short story The Garden Party.

 Each garden will support Hamilton Gardens’ inspirational concept of telling the story of gardens through time and space.
 The Gardens is the Waikato’s most visited tourist destination and this ambitious proposal aims to enhance the Gardens’ international reputation, provide a beautiful public park for Hamilton residents and bolster visitor numbers to the region more information.